-- Zoe Hoffmeyer, Lincoln East placed second and received $150.
+- Ian Nebesniak, Lincoln East placed second and receives $150.

-- Korben Ockander, Lincoln East, placed first and received $200.
+- Collin Cartwright, Lincoln East, placed first and receives $200.

-- Hailey Hesselgesser, Lincoln Southeast, placed third and received $100.
+- Julia Steffensmeier, Lincoln East placed third and receives $100.

-- Naomi Chamberlain, Lincoln North Star, placed second and receives $150.
+- Jenna Johnson, Lincoln East placed second and receives $150.

-- Rowan Satterfield, Lincoln Southeast, placed first and received $200.
+- Ava Simpson, Lincoln North Star High School placed first and receives $200.

-Judges for this contest were Delrae Hirschmann, Delrae Designs, Pam Magner, Reynolds Design and Remodeling, and Kelli Fleek, Action Plumbing.
+Judges for this contest were Delrae Hirschmann (Delrae Designs), Pam Magner (Reynolds Design and Remodeling) and Kelli Fleek (True North Custom Homes).

 The Lincoln Home Builders Care Foundation awards scholarships each year to high school seniors who are entering college to pursue a degree related to construction.
 We also award $4,500 in scholarships to students already enrolled at SCC-Milford in construction programs.
-Mark Aksamit recognized those SCC Milford students in attendance prior to presenting this year’s scholarships from the Lincoln Home Builders Care Foundation.
+Lori Wellman recognized those SCC Milford students in attendance prior to presenting this year’s scholarships from the Lincoln Home Builders Care Foundation.